 - be an example of a model of treating others’ respect and kindness.

-- encourage the bully to engage in something he may enjoy doing on a daily basis, any sports they may like or running track or even to write a book, join a woodworking group a boy scout group even reading books to earn points just anything positive or finding themselves a little job that can make them feel good earning their own money to spend
+- encourage the bully to engage in something he may enjoy doing daily, any sports they may like or running track or even to write a book, join a woodworking group a boy scout group even reading books to earn points just anything positive or finding themselves a little job that can make them feel good earning their own money to spend

 what to do if you feel like your child/your student may be getting bullied